Aliases for PPP1R8 Gene

 GeneCards Summary for PPP1R8 Gene

 PPP1R8 (Protein Phosphatase 1 Regulatory Subunit 8) is a Protein Coding gene.
-Among its related pathways are Beta-Adrenergic Signaling and ERK Signaling.
+Among its related pathways are Activation of cAMP-Dependent PKA and Beta-Adrenergic Signaling.
 GO annotations related to this gene include RNA binding and protein phosphatase type 1 regulator activity.
 An important paralog of this gene is SNIP1.

 UniProtKB/Swiss-Prot for PPP1R8 Gene